Agents

 Compliance Agent: In the context of complex compliance topics, by enabling the tool ‘verification’, the agent will be pedantic and ensure it asks follow-up questions to get someone to the exact answer they need with 100% certainty.

-Leadership development: You could create an agent which represents a specific leader (real or imagined), a specific personality or framework - enabling you to create experiences that help challenge learners, make them think differently and embed their learning in new ways.
+Leadership development: You could create an agent that represents a specific leader (real or imagined), a specific personality or framework - enabling you to create experiences that help challenge learners, make them think differently and embed their learning in new ways.